replicatedhq/replicated-docs/docs/enterprise/image-registry-settings.md

 Your domain must support a Docker V2 protocol.
 For more information, see [Private Registry Requirements](installing-general-requirements#private-registry-requirements) in _Requirements for Installation_.

-## Configure Private Registries for Online Clusters
+## Configure Private Registries in Online Clusters

 You configure the application to use a private registry in the admin console, unless you are using a kURL Registry add-on.
 You can also disable the connection or remove the registry settings if needed.